DiegoLonghys/test-project/commands.md

 `supabase db pull` -> Get the remote changes and create a diff file in `supabase/migrations`

-`supabase link --project-ref <SUPABASE_PROJECT_ID>` -> Create a link connection with the remote db (STAGING/PRODUCTION) `supabase db diff --use-migra -f nome_schema.sql` -> Create a new file under `supabase/migrations` with only changes `supabase db dump --linked -f root_schema.sql` -> Create a new file with all the schemas
+`supabase link --project-ref <SUPABASE_PROJECT_ID>` -> Create a link connection with the remote db (STAGING/PRODUCTION) `supabase db diff --use-migra -f nome_schema.sql` -> Create a new file under `supabase/migrations` with local changes `supabase db dump --linked -f root_schema.sql` -> Create a new file with all the schemas